publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch9/schV/ptA/m__us_usc_t21_s356b.md

     (b) __Consideration of information as public information__

-    Any information pertaining to a report described in subsection (a) of this section shall be considered to be public information to the extent that the information is necessary—
+    Any information pertaining to a report described in subsection (a) shall be considered to be public information to the extent that the information is necessary—

         (1) to identify the sponsor; and

-        (2) to establish the status of a study described in subsection (a) of this section and the reasons, if any, for any failure to carry out the study.
+        (2) to establish the status of a study described in subsection (a) and the reasons, if any, for any failure to carry out the study.

     (c) __Status of studies and reports__